Body (noun) — all physical parts of a person or animal, including the head, arms, legs, and organs.

 “Body” Word in Other Languages

-The word “body” is pronounced differently in different countries, but this does not alter the basic meaning and importance of this concept for each person.
-But, so that you feel confident in maintaining a conversation with foreigners, find out what words they use.
+“Body” is pronounced differently in different countries, but this does not alter the basic meaning and importance of this concept for each person.

 | Language | Word for “Body” |